T

 +

-Warsaw is generally a safe city at night, even for solo travelers.
-Like any major capital, it's wise to be aware of your surroundings, especially in crowded areas or less well-lit streets.
-Stick to well-trafficked areas, particularly in the city center and around popular nightlife spots, and you should have no problems.
+Warsaw is generally a safe city at night, with low crime rates.
+Like any major city, it's wise to be aware of your surroundings, especially in crowded areas or less well-lit streets.
+Stick to well-trafficked areas, and you should have no problems enjoying the city's nightlife.

 +